Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Experiments

-Another key aspect that is missing from our framework is a mechanism for context-driven motor control\footnote{Such mechanisms would prove useful for incorporating voluntary ocularmotor control as well as facilitate other types of eye movement, such as smooth pursuit or vergence.} further inspired by machine intelligence work such as \cite{mnih2014recurrent,sharafeldin2024active}, as it well-known that contextual task knowledge plays an important role in determining where a biological vision system looks \cite{rothkopf2007task}.
-This next generalization is further related to an implementation of the free energy principle known as active inference \cite{friston2016active} and, since our MPC model is already action-conditional (i.e., its representations are ``aware'' of actions taken), our framework could yield to generalizations under active inference.
-In other words, it could deploy saccadic eye movements to maximize expected information gain—or epistemic affordance—of visual samples.
+Another key aspect that would benefit our framework the most is a more sophisticated mechanism for context-driven motor control\footnote{Such mechanisms would prove useful for incorporating voluntary oculomotor control as well as facilitate other types of eye movement, such as smooth pursuit or vergence.} further inspired by machine intelligence efforts such as \cite{mnih2014recurrent,sharafeldin2024active}, as it well-known that contextual task knowledge plays an important role in determining where a biological vision system looks \cite{rothkopf2007task,ballard2009modelling}.
+This next generalization is more broadly related to an implementation of the free energy principle known as active inference \cite{friston2016active} and, since our MPC model is already action-conditional (i.e., its representations are ``aware'' of actions taken) and it takes actions in accordance to a reflex-based (unlearned) form of epistemic foraging, our framework could yield to stronger, more flexible generalizations under active inference.
+In other words, it could deploy saccadic eye movements based on a learned motor-control policy that maximizes expected information gain -- or epistemic affordance -- of visual samples.
 See \cite{friston2012perceptions,parr2017working,parr2017active,parr2017uncertainty} for worked examples.